nazantop/SmartChargingAPI/readme.md

 ### Default MongoDB Configuration

 No local MongoDB setup is required for this connection.
-However, if you need to test locally, ensure MongoDB is installed and running.

 ---
 ## Project Structure